 Edna Edwards Burnett Land and Water Reserve

 Located in Crittenden Township in the southern most part of Champaign County, the Burnett Tract is closer to Villa Grove than it is to Urbana or Champaign.
-This parcel of land was generously donated to Grand Prairie Friends by Mr. Ralph Burnett, and it will be dedicated in memory of his mother, Edna Edwards Burnett.
+This parcel of land was generously donated to Grand Prairie Friends by Mr. Ralph Burnett in memory of his mother, Edna Edwards Burnett.